rjsalvadorr/rise-of-the-raps/readme.md

 ---

+- In the playoffs, the Raps eliminate the Wizards in the first round.
+In the second round, the team falls to LeBron James and the Cavs yet again.
+Toronto is dubbed LeBronto by basketball media and trolls.
 - In the offseason, Dwane Casey is named Coach of the Year.
-The award doesn't help with job security, since he gets fired pretty soon.
+- Soon after winning COTY, the team fires Dwane Casey and replaces him with assistant coach **Nick Nurse**.

 </MainText>